michelou/dotty-examples/README.md

 &nbsp;&nbsp;dotty_0.12-0.12.0-bin-20190109-3d7d15f-NIGHTLY.jar
 </pre>

-In the above output the file **`VERSION-NIGHTLY`** contains the signature of the managed nightly build and the **`lib\`** directory contains two backup directories with copies of the library files from the original Dotty installation respectively from the latest nightly build.
+In the above output file **`VERSION-NIGHTLY`** contains the signature of the managed nightly build and the **`lib\`** directory contains two backup directories with copies of the library files from the original Dotty installation respectively from the latest nightly build.

 #### `searchjars.bat <class_name>`